pm67nz/hpc_training/_lessons/00-access.md

+---
+layout: post
-## Getting access on NeSI supercomputers
+title: Getting access on NeSI infrastructure
+---

+### Getting access on Kupe (HPC3)

 For the purpose of this workshop, you will be using NeSI supercomputers.
 Depending on the setup for the training workshop you will be given either a generic training account (which will become inactive after the workshop) or you will be able to use your own account (if you already have it).